chinmayakumardas/iterator/README.md

 Project metadata appears
 ```

-Keep the movement subtle.
+Keep the interaction subtle.

 ---

-# 9. Project Case Study Structure
+# 21. Project Case Study Structure

-Each project should eventually support a detailed case study.
+Each project can have a detailed case study.

 ```text
 Project Hero